PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Conclusions

 \section{Conclusions}

 We present a novel approach to square jigsaw puzzle solving by reframing it as a Seq2Seq prediction task.
-Our method introduces a lightweight and interpretable tokenizer that encodes each puzzle piece as a discrete token sequence, enabling language models to reconstruct puzzles without access to raw visual input.
-Despite this deliberate ``blindness,'' our model achieves SOTA results across multiple benchmarks, including large, degraded, and incomplete puzzles.
-These findings highlight the surprising effectiveness of language-driven reasoning in a field traditionally dominated by visual methods, suggesting that unconventional perspectives can open new directions for puzzle-solving research.
+Our method introduces a lightweight tokenizer that encodes each puzzle piece as a discrete token sequence, enabling standard encoder-decoder language models to reconstruct puzzles.
+Our approach achieves remarkable results across diverse benchmarks, including degraded, and incomplete puzzles, matching or surpassing vision-centric solvers.
+These findings highlight the surprising effectiveness of language-inspired representation in a field traditionally dominated by visual methods, suggesting that unconventional perspectives can open new directions for puzzle-solving research.